 The basic structure of RNA is shown in the figure below-

 The ribonucleic acid has all the components same to that of the DNA with only 2 main differences within it.
-RNA has the same nitrogen bases called the adenine, Guanine, Cytosine as that of the DNA except the Thymine which is replaced by the uracil.
+RNA has the same nitrogen bases called the adenine, Guanine, Cytosine as that of the DNA except for the Thymine which is replaced by the uracil.
 Adenine and uracil are considered as the major building blocks of RNA and both of them form base-pair with the help of 2 hydrogen bonds.

-RNA resembles a hairpin structure and like the nucleotides in DNA, nucleosides are formed in this ribonucleic material(RNA).
+RNA resembles a hairpin structure and like the nucleotides in DNA, nucleotides are formed in this ribonucleic material(RNA).
 Nucleosides are nothing but the phosphate groups which sometimes also helps in the production of nucleotides in the DNA.

 Functions of RNA

 The ribonucleic acid – RNA, which are mainly composed of nucleic acids, are involved in a variety of functions within the cell and are found in all living organisms including bacteria, viruses, plants, and animals.
 These nucleic acid functions as a structural molecule in cell organelles and are also involved in the catalysis of biochemical reactions.
 The different types of RNA are involved in various cellular process.
 The primary functions of RNA: